oddbird/css-sandbox/src/scope/cascade.md

 > If you switch class to ID
 > it can completely destroy relationship between selectors.

-I'd argue _that's exactly the purpose of specificity_, and would be the _expected behavior_ we're used-to, and there's no reason for `@scope` to change any of that.
+I'd argue that's exactly the purpose of specificity as a heuristic, it's the _expected behavior_ for authors, and there's no reason for `@scope` to change that.

-If we had a dark-mode style
-and a light-mode style,
-I would expect them to get similar weight.
-In that case we clearly want the inner style to win.
-When the specificities differ, it is much less clear to me.
-If I create a highly-specific style to be applied globally, why would we assume that lower-specificity scoped styles should take precedence?
-I wouldn't want that.

-To me this is exactly the argument in favor of specificity winning over scope.
-**If the `link-list` pattern is supposed to have a special link styles, then that pattern should own all its contextual variations, and not get wiped out by generic styles just because they happen to be scoped.**

 In this case,
-the author needs to clarify their intentions, and the current proposal gives them lots of options:
+the author needs to clarify their intentions:

 - If we're talking about a low-priority link-in-list pattern...
   - That probably shouldn't have a high specificity